engeir/pandoc_resume/markdown/index.md

 2018 (3 months)
 :   *Summer student at FFI --- Norwegian Defence Research Establishment* (Kjeller, Norway).

     During nine weeks in the summer of 2018 I worked at the FFI on a project about software defined radios for use with jamming and spoofing of GNSS receivers.
     Open-source projects was used along with a number of different hardware, most notably the [USRP].
-At the end of the period, spoofing of both GNSS receivers and a phone was demonstrated, and a report documenting the project was written.
+At the end of the period, spoofing of both GNSS receivers and a mobile phone was demonstrated, and a report documenting the process was written.

 Technical Experience
 --------------------

 Website
-:   I have a website called [flottflyt.com] where I put up projects I work in my spare
+:   I have a website called [flottflyt.com] where I put up projects I work on in my spare
     time, as well as any other content I find interesting.
-For example I have my own NFT storefront on the website that uses the [metaplex] protocol on the [Solana] blockchain.
+There, you can find my own NFT storefront that uses the [metaplex] protocol on the [Solana] blockchain.

 Open Source
-:   I maintain the project **[ncdump-rich]** which is published on [PyPI].
+:   Maintainer of the project **[ncdump-rich]** which is published on [PyPI].
 This is
     a previewer for quickly showing formatted metadata in `.nc` files, written in python.
-    I also contributed to **[stpv]** which is a general previewing tool to be used within the terminal.
+    Also made contributions to **[stpv]** which is a general previewing tool to be used within the terminal, for example with a file manager like [lf] or [nnn].

 Programming Languages
 :   **python:**